TrevorStubbs/data-structures-and-algorithms/Dotnet/data-structures/GraphLibrary/README.md

 1. The proper size is returned, representing the number of nodes in the graph
 1. A graph with only one node and edge can be properly returned
 1. An empty graph properly returns null
+1. Successfully perform a breadth first traversal of all the vertices in the adjacency list.
+1. Successfully perform a depth first traversal of all the vertices in the adjacency list.

 ## Approach & Efficiency (Adjacency List)
 - AddVertex(value) - Time: O(1) | Space: O(1)